 Maternal-Fetal Medicine Nurse Coordinator

-Our obstetric sonographers are specifically trained to perform targeted Level II ultrasound examinations, specialized measurements, and to provide ultrasound guidance for our physicians when invasive testing is indicated.
+Our obstetric sonographers are specifically trained to perform targeted level II ultrasound examinations with specialized measurements, and to provide ultrasound guidance for our physicians when invasive testing is indicated.
 Our sonographers are certified as Registered Diagnostic Medical Sonographers.

-Our genetic counselors assist patients and families with genetic and non-genetic concerns, serving as a resource to patients, families, and health care providers regarding counseling and informed decision-making.
+Our genetic counselors assist patients and families with genetic and non-genetic concerns, helping them and their health-care providers to make informed decisions.
 They work closely with patients during highly stressful times and deal with sensitive information in an empathetic and supportive manner.

 Multidisciplinary Team Approach